Skip to main content

 Conto supports connecting existing payment cards to the policy engine, giving you spend limits, merchant controls, time windows, and MCC-based restrictions for agent card usage.

-Stripe Issuing and Lithic card provisioning (issuing new cards directly through Conto) is coming soon.
-Currently, you can connect any existing card manually and enforce policies through the SDK approve/confirm flow.
+Issuing new cards directly through Conto is not yet generally available.
+Today, you can connect any existing card manually and enforce policies through the SDK approve/confirm flow.

 Connecting a Card